GUIDELINE FOR PERMANENT CONTRACT OF EMPLOYMENT

 Working hours – full-time, part-time or variable time

-- Maximum ordinary working hours per week is 45 hours.
+- Maximum ordinary working hours per week is 45 hours, and 9 hours per day if the employee works 5 days a week.

 - Legislation provides for procedures to reduce this to 40 hours.

 - The contract can be for a full-time, part-time or variable time as per the operational requirements of the job.
-Complete the relevant provisions in this section and delete the provisions that do not apply.
+The relevant provisions in this section should be completed and the other provisions deleted.

 Deduction other than statutory deductions